UNEP-COBSEA · Video Series Proposal

 April 2026

 Project kick-off.
-Case study selection confirmed.
+Regional examples confirmed.
 Storyboard development begins.

 May 2026

 Storyboards approved.
-Video 1 animation in production.
-Interview coordination underway.
+Video 1 in production.
+Supporting assets underway.

 June 2026

 Videos 2 & 3 in production.
-Supporting assets design in progress.
+All assets in progress.
 Review rounds.

 July 2026